-During Seattle’s economic downturn in 1971, a pair of out-of-work Boeing engineers were given a friendly challenge for their downtime.
+During Seattle’s economic downturn in the 1970’s, a pair of out-of-work Boeing engineers were given a friendly challenge for their downtime.

 “I wanted a better mattress,” remembers John Burroughs, a fellow climber who was fed up with the day’s thin, closed-cell foam pads.
 A better night on the ground would mean more energy for the trio’s adventures in the mountains.

 One day, while gardening, Jim Lea had a breakthrough moment.
 After hearing the air escape from his leaky, foam ground cushion, he saw an opportunity.
 By rigging a sandwich press to suit his needs, Lea sealed open-cell foam with fabric.
 By adding a valve to the pad, the mattress could expand.

 The rest is history as they say.
 By 1972, Burroughs had dubbed their final prototype the “Therm-a-Rest”.

 Over 40 years later, the Therm-a-Rest self inflating mattress is still made right here in Seattle, but we’ve since outgrown that original sandwich press.

 Our Seattle factory cranks out roughly 1,000 to 1,500 self inflating mattresses a day, converting giant foam bricks into award-winning sleeping pads.

 For our customers in Europe, our self-inflating (and air) mattresses are manufactured in County Cork, Ireland, and shipped across Europe.